|I flattened the bushes and kind of broke that small tree behind me. I'd love to see how I did it on video.|

 The reasons that bought me over are:

 Waterproof without any housingIt is waterproof up to 3 metres but cannot be submerged for more than 30minutes.
 By itself, the camera can withstand dirt, rain and mud.
 Good enough for biking.
 So you do not have to worry about fogging in the housing.
 If you need to use it for scuba driving or snorkelling, there is housing to waterproof the camera up to 60 metres.
+(It is still advisable to use a proper casing for underwater use.
+I dunked my camera into the river to film fishes.
+Water got in!!!
+Lens and screen got foggy.
+Camera still works after drying with dessicant.
+Pretty resilient stuff.)

 Video Tagging ModeGoPro has a continuous looping video recording mode.
 From what I understand on its operation, you can set the loop duration.
 For example, 5 minutes, the camera records 5 minutes of footage until the memory is full, then progressively overwrite the old footage.
 The latest snips of 5 minutes footages will saved into the memory.
 Correct me if I am wrong about the looping feature.